 My travel guide to Skopje is my own personal experience during my recent trip to this beautiful capital of North Macedonia in the Balkan region of Europe.
 You wouldn’t believe that I covered Skopje under the $50 budget.
 I stayed for two nights in Skopje and I found it quite fascinating.
 I came to Skopje from Serbia by road.

 Travel Guide to Skopje: Visa for North Macedonia

-North Macedonia is visa free for most of European countries, USA, Canada, Japan, South Korea, Australia and Israel.
-However, many countries require visa for North Macedonia including me. but citizens of all countries can also visit North Macedonia without visa if they hold a valid US visa or valid schengen visa or valid UK visa.
+North Macedonia is visa-free for most European countries, the USA, Canada, Japan, South Korea, Australia, and Israel.
+However, many countries require visa for North Macedonia including me. but citizens of all countries can also visit North Macedonia without a visa if they hold a valid US visa or valid Schengen visa or valid UK visa.
 In my case, I had a valid US visa so I entered Macedonia on that visa without a big hassle.

 How Expensive is Skopje?

 I came to Skopje by road from Serbia, the bus fare was $26, and it was a 7 hours journey which I’ve documented in another post.
 I had booked my hostel online using Agoda.com which only cost me $10 per day.

 The hotel owner was a nice lady who give me so much respect and facilities at that little price. my hostel was located a few hundred meters away from the bus station, so I walked down there and found the hostel.
 It was located in the city center and I could easily explore the city by walking from my hostel.